jimbrig/obsidian_vault/R/R Books List.md

 	GitHub actions follow the steps designated in a `yaml` file, which we place in the `.github/workflows` folder of the repo.
 We can add these `yaml` files to our repo either by clicking on a series of steps on GitHub.com, or using wrapper functions provided by the `usethis` package, depending on which actions you wish to include.
 We describe both ways here.

 - [Geocomputation with R](https://geocompr.robinlovelace.net/) The book is designed for intermediate-to-advanced R users interested in geocomputation and R beginners who have prior experience with geographic data.
 If you are new to both R and geographic data, do not be discouraged: we provide links to further materials and describe the nature of spatial data from a beginner’s perspective in [Chapter 2](https://geocompr.robinlovelace.net/spatial-class.html#spatial-class) and in links provided below.

+- [Business Analytics with R](https://bookdown.org/jeffreytmonroe/business_analytics_with_r7/) The notes for this course were compiled from years of work in industry using R. These notes are intended to provide the non-programmer and programmer alike a hands-on approach to learning R for use in Business Analysis.
+The notes are ideal for the Accounting, Business, and Data Science majors desiring a better understanding of how the programming language R may be used to retrieve and organize data, perform analysis, create visualizations and automate business processes to reduce error and improve efficiency in the workplace.

 ***
 Misc books [here](https://bookdown.org/home/archive/)